ferneau/getclean-assignment/README.md

 1. Combines the test and training data together into a single data frame
 1. Calls device_statistics.R to calculate the mean of all statistics per subjects per activity
 1. Calls rename_device_headings.R to tidy the column headings - replacing periods and multiple periods with a single underscore and remove any trailing punctuation.
-1. Write the resultant, tidy CSV file to subject-activity-stats.csv.
+1. Write the resultant, tidy TXT file to subject-activity-stats.txt.

-Load
-Load
-   retrieves the list of activities for the data files - in the format